-Man City beats Real Madrid to reach Champions League QF
+Man City seizes on mistakes to oust Madrid, reach CL QFs

 In his fourth season in charge of City, Pep Guardiola remains in contention to win the Champions League for the first time since his 2011 success with Barcelona.

+The Portugal star scored two goals in Friday’s other quarterfinal but Juve’s 2-1 victory over Lyon wasn’t enough to avoid elimination.
+Memphis Depay’s penalty allowed the French side to advance 2-2 on away goals after winning the first leg in February 1-0.

+Lyon’s quarterfinal against City will be played in the stadium of Lisbon club Sporting.
+The seven games in the Portuguese capital, including the final at Benfica on Aug.
+23, will be played without fans due to pandemic restrictions.

-The lack of spectators meant the match was not preceded by the usual booing of the Champions League anthem by supporters angered by UEFA pursuing Financial Fair Play cases against the Abu Dhabi-owned club.
+The lack of spectators meant the match in Manchester was not preceded by the usual booing of the Champions League anthem by supporters angered by UEFA pursuing Financial Fair Play cases against the Abu Dhabi-owned club.

-Since the first leg, though, City overturned a two-season ban from European competitions after being cleared in an appeal case over the source of funding from jersey and stadium sponsor Etihad to comply with break-even rules.
+Since the first leg, though, City overturned a two-season ban from European competitions after being cleared in an appeal case over the source of funding from Abu Dhabi, including from jersey and stadium backer Etihad, to comply with break-even rules.

-But City’s obstruction in the case was strongly condemned by the Court of Arbitration for Sport which led to the club being fined 10 million euros, which was two-thirds less than the original UEFA punishment.
+But City’s obstruction in the case was strongly condemned by the Court of Arbitration for Sport which led to the club being fined 10 million euros ($12 million), which was two-thirds less than the original UEFA punishment.

 Now City’s season can still end with the club UEFA wanted to ban picking up its biggest club prize.